dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

 .. macro:: define last-handler
    :defining:

-   Defines a “last-handler” to be used after any dynamic handlers and before calling :drm:`default-handler`.
+   Defines a "last-handler" to be used after any dynamic handlers and before calling :drm:`default-handler`.

    :macrocall: